awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 **Note**
 This finding's severity is low if a brute force attack is aimed at one of your EC2 instances\.
 This finding's severity is high if your EC2 instance is being used to perform the brute force attack\.

+#### <a name="unauthorizedaccess-ec2-sshbruteforce_full"></a>

 This finding informs you that an EC2 instance in your AWS environment was involved in a brute force attack aimed at obtaining passwords to SSH services on Linux\-based systems\.
 This can indicate unauthorized access to your AWS resources\.

 **Note**
-This finding is generated only through GuardDuty monitoring traffic on port 22\.
+This finding is generated only through monitoring traffic on port 22\.
 If your SSH services are configured to use other ports, this finding is not generated\.

 #### <a name="unauthorizedaccess-ec2-sshbruteforce_remediation"></a>